 The wrong shoes like high-heeled, pointed-toe shoes can cause numerous orthopedic problems, leading to discomfort or injury to the toes, ankles, knees, calves, and back.
 Not only do many high-heeled-shoes have a pointed, narrow toe box that crowds the toes and forces them into an unnatural triangular shape, they also distribute the body’s weight unevenly, placing excess stress on the ball of the foot and on the forefoot.
 Thus most high heeled shoes can lead to discomfort, bunions, hammertoes, and other deformities.

-About: Dr. Shuman provides podiatry services in Sterling, Ashburn, Lansdowne and Leesburg Va.
+About: Dr. Shuman provides podiatry services from our offices in Sterling, Va.
 Shuman Podiatry offers custom orthotics, diabetic foot care, heel pain and spurs, wart removal and more.
 Contact Dr. Shuman today for all your foot care needs.